Mid levelcybersecurity

 Q5

-Tell me about a time when you discovered a critical security vulnerability in a production environment.
-What was the situation, what steps did you take to address it, and what was the outcome?
+Tell me about a time when you identified a critical security vulnerability in production that required immediate remediation.
+What was the situation, what steps did you take to contain and fix it, and what was the outcome?

 Q6